okankurtulus/sails-hook-adminjs-panel/README.md

-# sails-hook-adminjs

-Sails JS Hook to auto generate admin screens for models (Thanks to AdminJS)

 # Sails Hook For Auto Generated Admin Panel (Using AdminJS)

 Sails Hook for auto generated admin panel for sails v.1.0.0+.
 Sails JS is so powerfull but managing models and creating pages for basic crud operations sometimes can be an issue.
 That's why this hook is created.
 It creates admin panel for all models with crud operations and also supports filters and batch operations.